atmikapons/Software-Eng-Team-2-Fall-2020/Team 2 - Electronic Project Archive/README.txt

    3. Run: ‘npm start’ to start the server
    4. Go to zippypark.rutgers.edu and view the website
-   5. Pages can be navigated to using the sidebar
+   5. Pages can be navigated to using the sidebar Additional information on local vs remote setup, as well as manager login credentials, can be found at code/Website/README.md
 -------------------------------------------------------------------------------------------------------------------------------
 To Run the Scanner GUI
 Prereq: Install JRE 8.0 or higher